LeonardoZV/spark-connectors/spark-connectors-aws-dynamodb/README.md

 On retry, the library excludes any statements that were previously executed successfully or that are configured to be ignored.

-If an exception or error occurs and it is not configured to be retried or ignored, Spark’s default behavior is to retry the **entire** task on another node until it reaches spark.task.maxFailures.
+If an exception or error occurs, and it is not configured to be retried or ignored, Spark’s default behavior is to retry the **entire** task on another node until it reaches spark.task.maxFailures.
 Note that in this case, statements that have already been executed successfully may be executed again.

 ## How to